-DICOM Capacitor is a store and forward DICOM gateway with queued-send and recover capability.
+DICOM Capacitor is a store and forward DICOM gateway for mobile and unreliable networks.

-- Mobile units, where connectivity to your institutional network is established only periodically, or at the end of the day.
+- Mobile units, where connectivity to your network is available only one in a while, or at the end of the day.

-- Remote sites, where available bandwidth is inadequate and large transfers must be scheduled.
+- Remote sites, where bandwidth is insufficient and large transfers have to be scheduled.

-- Unreliable networks, where frequent network drops can result in an ever growing list of aborted transmissions.
+- Unreliable networks, where frequent network drops cause aborted transmissions.

 - Poor vendor implementations.
-Sometimes hung transfers cause hung applications, and that can have a big impact on your schedule.
+Sometimes hung transfers hang applications, and that can have a big impact on your schedule.

 How does it work?